MadsenDev/fattern/README.md

 The UI preview now uses the intended stack from `PROJECT.md`: **React + Vite + TailwindCSS**.
 The Vite root is `src/ui`, and the build output lands in `dist/ui`.

-To explore the mock dashboard locally:
+To explore the dashboard locally:

 ```bash
 npm run ui:dev